Wedding Peach: Devils

+Potamos is the fourth devil of Raindevila's primary followers.
+A water demon that was in love with Igneous and later falls in love with Yousuke Fuuma.
+Potamos dies using all of her energy fighting the Love Angels and later is revived and purified by Peach Love using the Saint Crystal.
+She, now as Hiromi Kawanami, apologices to Yousuke and later finds a man that seems to be a rencarnated Igneous.
+Exclusively in the anime, Hiromi later returns as the 5th Love Angel, Angel Potamos (エンジェルポタモス, Enjeru Potamosu).

 Media

 Manga

 The manga was written and illustrated by Nao Yazawa.
 It was serialized the Shogakukan's Ciao magazine from March 1994 to April 1996.
 Shogakukan released the manga in six volumes from September 1994 to April 1996.
-Viz Media licensed the manga in North America and released the manga from July 10, 2003 to May 26, 2004.
+Viz Media licensed the manga in North America and released the manga from July 10, 2003, to May 26, 2004.
 The series is now out-of-print.